thomaspurk/python_csv_to_mysql_etl/README.md

-# python_csv_to_mysql_etl
+# Python ETL - CSV to MySQL

-Using Pandas and a JSON mapping file, transform a flat CSV into a MySQL RDBMS.
+Transforms a flat CSV file into a MySQL RDBMS.
+This project employee the MySQL and SQlAlchemy libraries at different points as a way to demonstrate the differenced between the two options.
+No other special ETL packages are used, only standard Python libraries, so that the processes and realtionships among the extract, transform, and load steps could be exposed via custom functions.

 ## Development Environment